Be in Charge with your own Setup

 - This is the easiest way because all administrative work happens at once within the central student administration and PlagScan can make use of it – no additional work for the administrator of the PlagScan organization account.

 Shibboleth is an open-source single sign-on system.
 It allows people to sign into different systems (library, HR, LMS, plagiarism checking, etc.) using a single authentication.

 This online service supports the privacy of personal data.

 PlagScan is a member of the DFN-AAI and EduGAIN federations as a service provider.
-More information here (we need a manual section about it)
+Read more here for more information

 Step 2: Create the organization's structure within PlagScan

 With the slim user administration, Emma created sub-departments for different disciplines and fields of study.
 Furthermore, she can also apply different usage rights for groups such as staff or students.

 Step 3: Review the data policy default and customize where necessary

 Emma wants to make sure her users' documents are safe from misconduct or abuse.
 For that, she sets up the following four main configurations:

 Emma is an advocate of data security.
 She allows students to mark their document private or to delete them.
 Additionally, she requests each student to accept the terms and conditions to use the service.
 She also points out that the account may only be used by members of the paying organization.
 She respects all users' data.
 Read more here.